 All patients treated with RoActemra must be given the Patient Card.

-Suitability of the patient or parent/guardian for subcutaneous home use should be assessed and patients or parent/guardian instructed to inform a healthcare professional before administering the next dose if they experience symptoms of an allergic reaction.
+Suitability of the patient or their parent/guardian for subcutaneous home use should be assessed and patients or their parent/guardian should be instructed to inform a healthcare professional before administering the next dose if they experience symptoms of an allergic reaction.
 Patients should seek immediate medical attention if developing symptoms of serious allergic reactions (see section 4.4).

 Posology

-RA
+RA patients

 The recommended posology is subcutaneous 162 mg once every week.